pranati04/LeafyLife/README.md

 Notes
 - Use Razorpay test keys only — not suitable for live payments
 - Always sanitize user inputs in real-world deployments
-- Download images from link:
+- Unzip images folder and place as "images" folder in "leafylife" folder

 Contact
 Email: pranati.dubey2004@gmail.com